UnstableDesign/AdaCAD/docs/learn/examples/lattice-tutorial.md

 - Base: plain weave in w1, 15 epi per layer
 - Floats: w2 running through the center of the layer stack, not interlacing with anything.

- Elizabeth designed the structure in PointCarre, and we explored how we might make the same structure in AdaCAD using the [`layer notation` operation](../../reference/operations/layer.md) and offer it to this audience for reference and play.
+ Elizabeth designed the structure in PointCarre, and we explored how we might make the same structure in AdaCAD using the  <OpLink name="notation" /> and offer it to this audience for reference and play.

  # Understanding the Structure